 There are good reasons to think this way.
 But you have to admit, you aren’t very happy.

 If you haven’t had help, it’s not at all uncommon to still be suffering.
 You’re doing nothing wrong.
+It’s not your fault.
 Children need secure love.
 Not broken promises.
 Or, betrayal.

-When you didn’t have secure love, it can have lasting effects.
-But it’s not impossible to heal.
+When you didn’t have secure love, it does have lasting effects.

 6 Ways Abandonment As A Child Affects You